steunix/passweaver-api/docs/index.md

 # Install and run

-## Prerequisites
+## 1. Pre-requisites

-In order to be able to install PassWeaver API, you need:
+In order to be able to install PassWeaver API:

-- NodeJS and npm
+1. you need to install NodeJS and npm
-- A running PostgreSQL instance
+2. you need to have connectivity to a running PostgreSQL instance

-A running Redis instance is warmly advised.
+3. you'd better have connectivity to a running Redis instance

-## Install
+## 2. Install

-Download the source from [this link](https://github.com/steunix/passweaver-api/releases/tag/v2.1.2), and install all dependencies with npm:
+Download the source at [this link](https://github.com/steunix/passweaver-api/releases/latest), and install all dependencies with npm:

 `npm install`

+## 3. Setup environment variables

+Passweaver API uses this environment variable:

+- `PASSWEAVERAPI_PRISMA_URL`: the database connection string in the form `postgresql://user:password@serverip:port/database`

+See [Prisma Documentation](https://www.prisma.io/docs/orm/overview/databases/postgresql#connection-details) for further details.

+If you're installing a production environment, don't forget to set variable `NODE_ENV` to `production`, since some of Passweaver API dependencies use that variable to optimize operations.

-## Configure
+## 4. Configure

-Copy `config-skel.json` to `config.json` and adjust the options:
+Copy `config-skel.json` to `config.json` and adjust the options (all options are mandatory, unless a default is specified):

 - **obsolete** `master_key_file`: The file (with complete path) containing the (base64 encoded) master key; it is only necessary if you have a database with items created with version 1.x API
 - `jwt_duration`: JWT duration.
 For example, "2h" or "1d".
 When JWT expires, a new login is required.